Rectilinear Convex Hull with minimum area: The Unoriented Rectilinear Convex Hull

-In general terms, in the algorithm of \Cref{thm:urch:vertex} the vertex intervals table is used as follows.
-For an initial value of $\theta$, four vertical lines are located in the table at angles $\theta$, $\theta + \frac{\pi}{2}$, $\theta + \pi$, and $\theta + \frac{3}{2}\pi$, as shown in \Cref{fig:urch:vertex-table}.
-The intervals intersected by each line correspond to points in $P$ that are apices of first, second, third, and fourth $\theta$-quadrants free of elements of $P$ and thus, are stored in the ordered sets $\V,\V[\theta + \frac{\pi}{2}],\V[\theta + \pi]$ and $\V[\theta + \frac{3}{2}\pi]$, respectively.
-The rotation of the plane is then simulated by sweeping the table towards $2\pi$ using the four lines at the same time.
-A line over an interval endpoint marks a value of $\theta$ when a vertex event occurs, so $\Vc$ is updated accordingly.
-We refer the reader to \citet{fitting_2011} for more details on the sweeping process.

-During a complete rotation of the plane, we identify two types of events that modify $\Ov$.
-An \emph{overlap} (resp. \emph{release}) event is the value of $\theta$ where two opposite $\theta$-quadrants start (resp. stop) generating an overlapping region.
-At an overlap (resp. release) event, an overlapping region is added to (resp. deleted from) $\Ov$ (\Cref{fig:urch:overlap-events-1,fig:urch:overlap-events-2}).
-As we mentioned before, this updates can be done in constant time as we do not require the overlapping regions in $\Ov$ to follow any particular order.

-To maintain $\rcht$ through a complete rotation of the plane, we will use the sets $\Vc$ and $\Ov$.
-The set $\Vc$ will be maintained using the sweeping process from Theorem \ref{thm:urch:vertex}.
-To maintain $\Ov$, during the rest of this section we will show how to compute an ordered list of overlapping events, that resembles the vertex events table.
-The idea is to sweep both tables at the same time, while updating $\Vc$ and $\Ov$ at each event.
-As can be seen in \Cref{fig:urch:overlap-events-2}, overlapping events do not necessarily match up with vertex events and thus, both tables have to be computed independently.
+To maintain the set $\mathcal{O}_{\theta}(P)$ we will compute an ordered list of angles that resembles the one computed for the in- and out- events.
+Since overlap events do not necessarily match up with in- or out-events~\cite{coreanos}, they have to be computed independently.